opentok/Opentok-Python-SDK/README.rst

   session = opentok.create_session()

   from opentok import MediaModes
-  # A session that uses the OpenTok Media Router:
+  # A session that uses the OpenTok Media Router, which is required for archiving:
   session = opentok.create_session(media_mode=MediaModes.routed)

   # An automatically archived session: